EIE2-IAC-Labs/Project_Brief/TeamProject.md

 ## Objectives

 * To learn RISC-V 32-bit integer instruction set architecture
-* To implememnt a single-cycle RV32I instruction set in a microarchitecture
+* To implement a single-cycle RV32I instruction set in a microarchitecture
-* To implemententing the F1 starting light algorithm in RV32I assembly language
+* To implement the F1 starting light algorithm in RV32I assembly language
-* To verify your RV32I design by executing the F1 light program
+* To verify your RV32I design
-* As stretched goal, to implement a simple pipelined version of the microarchitecutre with hazard detection and mitigation
+* As stretched goal, to implement a simple pipelined version of the microarchitecture with hazard detection and mitigation
 * As a further stretched goal, add data cache to the pipelined RV32I
+* As a further streched goal, complete the RV32I processor

 <br>